frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/company-setup.md

 ### 2.6 Bank Remittance Settings

+*Only for India.*

-Using Payment Order feature (in Accounts), you can give a single document of transfer for multiple bank transfers.
-Updating value in the following fields will help you generate Bank Remittance in a format which can be accepted, and can be also uploaded on the bank's portal.
+Using the Payment Order feature (in Accounts), you can give a single document of transfer for multiple bank transfers.
+Updating value in the following fields will help you generate Bank Remittance in a format which can be accepted and can be also uploaded on the bank's portal.

-* Client Code
-* Product Code
+Payment order allows a user to combine several payment entries/payment requests into a single document.
+Bank Remittance allows a user to send **that** single document to the bank as text format, this text format can be manually uploaded to Kotak bank payments platform.

+Client Code and Product Code are codes given by the bank to you.
+This is required to be added in the text file as per the format specified by Kotak bank.

 ### 2.7 Budget
 Exception Budget Approver Role: The role selected here can bypass the set budget to approve expenses.